quentinsf/icsv2ledger/README.md

 **`--ledger-date-format STR`**

 describes the date format to be used when creating ledger entries.
+If `--ledger-date-format` is defined, then `--csv-date-format` must also be defined to be able to convert dates.
+If `--ledger-date-format` is not defined, then the date from CSV file is reused.

+See the
+[python documentation](http://docs.python.org/library/datetime.html#strftime-strptime-behavior)
-Default is same date format as `--csv-date-format`.
-See the [python documentation](http://docs.python.org/library/datetime.html#strftime-strptime-behavior) for the various format codes supported in this expression.
+for the various format codes supported in this expression.